YACS-RCOS/yacs-info/2020-spring/README.md

 - Persistent Data (Across Semesters)
 - Ability to tag courses in db
 - Filtering in search on tags and majors

+### Analytics Engine

+**Pending Decision**

+For the school to gain insights about course selection, it requires data visualization to understand trends, changes, and deviations in expected attendance and interest in certain classes.
+In addition to the requirement for understanding the trends, this should be integrated into the YACS web view itself as an admin-view to allow distribution to other colleges/universities.

+For this to be possible it would require:
+- User Event Collection in Persistent DB
+- Classes to be stored over semesters (Data Remodel in DB)
+- Allow simple analytics to be delivered in web-view in YACS product

 ### __[Technical]__ Consolidate Technology